Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Lab Evaluation

 HomePlug Green PHY was designed to withstand noisy environments~\cite{alliance2013homeplug}.
-Using the ROBO mode, which transmits the data redundantly on multiple subcarriers and the usage of QPSK as a modulation scheme, make it robust even under severe communication channel conditions.
-To emphasize the efficiency of our attack and demonstrate the robustness of HPGP against noise, we compared the required power of the \textsc{Brokenwire} attack to the signal required for successful barrage jamming.
+Using the ROBO mode, which transmits the data redundantly on multiple subcarriers, and the usage of QPSK as a modulation scheme, make it robust even under severe communication channel conditions.
+To emphasize the efficiency of our attack and demonstrate the robustness of HPGP against noise, we compared the required power of the preamble injection to the signal required for successful broadband noise jamming.
+As the name suggests, noise is emitted simultaneously in the entire spectrum in which PLC is operating.
 We used the same experimental setup and method as described in Section~\ref{sec:experimental_setup} with a fixed distance between the target and the attacker of 1~m.
-However, we just emitted Gaussian White Noise.
+However, instead of broadcasting a preamble, we just emitted Gaussian White Noise.
 With the maximum output power of the Mini-Circuits ZX60-100VH+ (1~W), we could not observe any degradation of the connection quality whatsoever.
 Hence, we replaced the 1~W amplifier with a Kalmus 161C amplifier (max.
 100~W) and repeated the experiment for transmission powers up to 20~W. We still observed no effect on the connection.

-This means, that not even a signal with three orders of magnitude more power was enough to disrupt the communication.
+The results are in line with our expectations and validate our hypothesis in Section~\ref{sec:exploiting-csmaca} that a preamble injection attack substantially outperforms noise as a disruption technique.
+Not even a signal with three orders of magnitude more power was enough to disrupt the communication.